Monitor account activity with system tables

 Model serving endpoint usage (Public Preview)

 Captures token counts for each request to a model serving endpoint and its responses.
+To capture the endpoint usage in this table, you must enable usage tracking on your serving endpoint.

 system.serving.endpoint_usage